greenpeace/gpes-bigquery-recipes/upload-users-table.md

 If necessary split the file by record created date, as Engaging Networks does not allow the download of large files.
 Here's what works for us:

-* 21/03/2014 to 31/12/2015 - spain-users-1.csv
+1. 21/03/2014 to 31/12/2015 - spain-users-1.csv
-* 1/1/2016 to 31/7/2017 - spain-users-2.csv
+2. 1/1/2016 to 31/7/2017 - spain-users-2.csv
-* 1/8/2017 to 12/6/2018 - spain-users-3.csv
+3. 1/8/2017 to 12/6/2018 - spain-users-3.csv

-## 2 - Upload the csv to Google Storage
+## 2 - Upload the (3) csvs to Google Storage

-With **Cyberduck**, upload the csv file(s) to a private Google Storage Bucket.
+With **Cyberduck**, upload the csv file(s) to your Google Storage Bucket.
+In our case it's named **gpes-bigquery-files**.

+## 3 - Create a table and upload

+In the **spain** dataset create a table named **users** from Google Cloud storage.
 Point to the bucket + file with something like:

 ```text
 gs://gpes-bigquery-files/*.csv
 ```

-## 3 - Create a Google Bigquery table from the bucket

-As a destination table name, choose **users**.

 Allow for a few dozen errors and adjust the schema manually if you have too many errors.
 Making each field a string and checking the boxes will help.

+Here's our schema:

 ```text
 Supporter_ID:STRING,Date_Created:STRING,Date_Modified:STRING,Suppressed:STRING,email:STRING,first_name:STRING,id_number:STRING,phone_number:STRING,tipo:STRING,last_name:STRING,contact_codes:STRING,SFDC_Contact_ID:STRING,SFDC_Lead_ID:STRING